 Calculation results should not be considered as a quote.
 Make sure you read the separate Key Facts Illustration (KFI) or European Standard Information Sheet (ESIS) before making a decision.

-How to Use Our Right to Buy Affordability Calculator
+How to Use Our Right to Buy Mortgage Calculator

 Please note that the figures provided by the calculator are for illustration purposes only.
 The exact amount you will actually be able to borrow may vary depending on different lenders’ assessment criteria and will be based on your individual circumstances, your income level and your credit history.
 To discuss Right to Buy mortgages with one of our expert advisers, call us today.